dhcmrlchtdj/hematite/book/clean-arch.md

 ---

+## design principle

-- design principle, how to arrange code and data
+- how to arrange code and data
     - goal
         - tolerate change
         - easy to understand